just-ai/aimybox-android-sdk/google-platform-speechkit/README.md

 # Google Platform Speechkit for Aimybox Android SDK

-Speech recognition and synthesis by Google Services
+Speech recognition and synthesis by Google Services available on the most Android devices out of the box.

 ## How to start using